juhahinkula/juhahinkula.github.io/_posts/2017-09-10-nativefirebase.markdown

 }
 {% endhighlight %}

 Button will call saveData method when it is clicked.
 The database listener has push function which takes new todo object as a parameter.
-New todo object will then be saved to firebase realtime db.
+New todo object will then be saved to firebase realtime db and it gets an unique key.
 Todo get two attributes description and date.
 Description is kept in state when TextInput is changed.
 Date is created when new todo is going to be saved (TODO: change to datetime picker).

 {% highlight javascript %}
  saveData = () => {